 One day I was talking to a friend of mine about my plight and he told me about Lexington Law Firm.
 He said he had been in a similar situation and was able to greatly improve his credit score by working with them.
 I had my doubts, but I didn’t have many options so I gave Lexington Law a shot.

-I called their 1-800 number listed on their website ((800) 220-0084) and talked with a very helpful credit counselor who gave me some really good advice.
+I called (800) 220-0084 and talked to a very helpful credit counselor who gave me some really good advice.
 I decided to sign up and am happy that I did.
 They went to work quickly and before long I was receiving letters in the mail informing me that negative items had been removed from my credit report.
 My credit scores have continued to climb since I first joined Lexington Law.
 I was finally able to buy a new home and my finances have been great ever since.
 (See below.)

 Bankruptcy Removed from My TransUnion Credit Report: